feet for several hours without a break, posses good hand and eye coordination and excellent near vision

 medical office's function where they handle daily office routines ranging from clinical, to administrative

-positions.
-The nature of this job requires direct supervision by the doctor who hired them and physical
+and managerial responsibilities.
+The nature of this job requires direct supervision by the doctor who hired

 Note: An increasing number of doctors are replacing their Licensed Practical Nurses (LPN) with skilled